eldoy/sirloin/README.md

 * HTTP server for your APIs and microservices
 * Support for file uploads and post body parsing
-* Fast and minimal, less than 300 lines of code
+* Fast and minimal, just around 350 lines of code
 * Integrated websocket server based on actions
 * Redis pubsub for scaling your websockets
 * Optional static file server